-In developed countries, instant money transfers are something that has moved on from “nice to have” to “must have”.
+In developed countries, instant payment settlement has moved on from “nice to have” to “must have”.
 There is practically nothing that would prevent an international instant transfer settlement system, except that building one is a demanding task.

 National instant payment systems are already operational or are being launched worldwide.
 Banks across Europe are very aware of the need to provide their clients with real-time payments, not only domestic, but also cross-border.
-In Europe, this presents a certain challenge for the next stage of the evolution of real-time banking.
+In Europe, this presents a certain challenge for the next stage of the evolution of a single euro payments area and real-time banking.

-While there is already a pan-European payment scheme “SEPA Inst”, as many as 34 markets in Europe have successfully implemented national instant payment systems, or are now working on them.
-This makes “real” cross-border instant payments, i.e., those operating both within the euro area and outside it, somewhat complicated.
+While there is already a pan-European instant payment scheme “SEPA Inst”, as many as 34 markets in Europe have successfully implemented a national instant payment infrastructure, or are now working on one.
+Oddly enough, the presence of SEPA Instant Credit Transfer makes “real” cross-border instant payments, i.e., those operating both within the euro area and outside it, somewhat complicated.

 Two systems of euro-payments

 For any bank that transacts outside its home market, connecting to a pan-European system is a strategic priority.
 However, which path they take is up to them.
-The two systems that compete in the instant payment market are EBA Clearing RT1 and the European Central Bank’s TARGET INSTANT PAYMENTS (TIPS) system.
-How can banks decide which solution to prioritize regarding their resources, and to which to connect to?
+The two systems that compete in the instant payment market are EBA Clearing RT1 and the European Central Bank’s TARGET INSTANT PAYMENT SETTLEMENT (TIPS) system.
+How can banks decide which automated clearing solution to prioritize regarding their instant payments, and to which to connect to?

 The key difference is the indirect model available for TIPS.
 It requires the use of the TARGET2 settlement account in the European Central Bank (ECB) but does not require the account to belong to a payment service provider (PSP) or a payment initiation service provider (PISP).
 Particularly in the light of PSD2 regulations, smaller banks or fintechs may seek partnerships with a sponsoring bank that has an account in the TARGET2 (T2) system.
 As a result, the scope of TIPS can be much broader than that of RT1, especially given the role of new payment market players in serving the underbanked.